 02 of 06

-Valbella Gourmet Foods said finding the right products that wouldn't spoil was their biggest challenge, so they went to cured meats and added some supports.
-“We used cream cheese and a shrink wrap on cardboard for the structure which worked well,” they said.
+The charcuterie team at Valbella Gourmet Foods says finding the right products that wouldn't spoil was their biggest challenge, so they went to cured meats and added some supports.
+“We used cream cheese and a shrink wrap on cardboard for the structure, which worked well,” the Valbella team says.
 For the cabin's main sides, "we used Rohess Speck, our speciality here at Valbella.
-It’s a double smoked bacon,” the company said.
+It’s a double smoked bacon,” the team says.
 Yum.
 And the best part has to be the landjaeger sausage fence.

 03 of 06